JupiterOne/graph-azure/docs/jupiterone-io/graph-azure.md

 ## Entities

-The following entity resources are ingested when the integration runs:
+The following entity resources are ingested when the integration runs.
+Note that ingestion of AD resource can be disabled in the integration configuration, though the `Account` entity will always be ingested.

 | Microsoft 365 Resources | \_type of the Entity | \_class of the Entity |
 | ----------------------- | -------------------- | --------------------- |